The various familiars, paladin mounts, animal companions and other pets affiliated with the characters.

 Belkar's Allosaurus, seized from the Empire of Blood's army toward the end of Book 5.

-- Androcles' Lion: It is very well-disposed toward Belkar because the halfling freed it to rampage and feast on Empire soldiers.
+- Androcles' Lion: It is very well-disposed toward Belkar because the halfling freed it to rampage and feast on Empire soldiers; the fact that Belkar is a ranger and thus animals are naturally predisposed to him doesn't hurt.
 It also quickly makes friends with the other pets, partly thanks to Blackwing saving him.

 - Chekhov's Gunman: After its first appearance at the colosseum, you wouldn't expect it to show again, and yet it does, in a big way.